-In this example, regardless of whether Generator 3 is in a portfolio or not, Generator 3's offer (of a tranche, for example) at \$250/MWh would not be an Economic Price Offer and could result in an Irregular Price Offer under WEM Rules 2.16C.6(c), and (d).
+In this example, regardless of whether Generator 3 is in a portfolio or not, Generator 3's offer (of a tranche, for example) at \$250/MWh would not be an Economic Price Offer and could result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and (d).

-Figure 666.
-Generator 3 market power based economic withholding
+Figure 6.
+Generator 3 economic withholding

-10.9.
-Record keeping
+9. Record keeping

-All Market Participants making STEM and/or Real-Time Market Submissions are advised to maintain adequate records for their pricing behaviour and strategies to enable the ERA to conduct investigations, if necessary, under WEM Rule 2.16C.11.
+All Market Participants making STEM and/or Real-Time Market Submissions are advised to maintain adequate records for their pricing behaviour and strategies to enable the ERA to conduct investigations, if necessary.